Community, Migrant, Homeless, & Public Housing Health Centers

 Please note: the links listed above may include information for health service sites that are not Health Center Program grantees.

-UNDERSTANDING HEALTH CENTER PROGRAM GRANTEES
+UNDERSTANDING HEALTH CENTER PROGRAM AWARDEES

-Health Center Program grantees ("health centers") receive Public Health Service (PHS) Act Section 330 funds and serve medically underserved areas (MUAs), or serve a medically underserved population (MUP), or meet the statutory requirements for receiving federal health center program funds.
+Health Center Program awardees (“health centers”) receive Public Health Service (PHS) Act Section 330 funds and serve medically underserved areas (MUAs), or serve a medically underserved population (MUP), or meet the statutory requirements for receiving federal health center program funds.

 For more information about MUAs and MUPs, link to our Understanding HPSAs and MUAs page.